Pickens County Community Action Committee and Community Development Corporation, Inc.

 Child Development Services

-Currently the Agency provides services to 259 3-5 year-old children and their families throughout Pickens County, Alabama.
-Applicants must furnish proof of income and have a legal birth certificate.
-Applications are taken year round and maintained on a wait-list.
+Currently the Agency provides services to 227 3–5-year-old children and their families throughout Pickens County, Alabama.
+Applicants must furnish proof of required intake documents.
+Applications are taken year-round and maintained on a waitlist.

 Community Service Programs